nomi619/SSIS/README.md

 Goal is to find distribution of income_category

-Foolowing is the SSIS data flow
+Folowing is the SSIS data flow

 ![Alt text](<images/data_flow.PNG>)